The 10 Best Dance Clubs & Destinations in Chicago

 1444 W Chicago

 If you’re looking to let your freak flag fly this weekend, Beauty Bar has got you covered.
-This dance club/salon combo opened in 2010 with for the express purpose of keeping Chicago quirky and cool.
-Showcasing awesome DJs, stellar drinks and a lineup of wild events that you’ll have to see to believe (seriously) BBARCHI is one dance party you won’t wanna miss.
+This dance club and salon combo in Chicago opened in 2010 with the express purpose of keeping Chicago quirky and cool.
+Showcasing awesome DJs, stellar drinks and a lineup of wild events that you’ll have to see to believe (seriously) Beauty Bar is a dance hall in Chicago that you won’t wanna miss.

 Plus, they offer manicures, so that’s a total win.